GatiAher/lagaan-football-pool-app/README.md

 - Add a pretty show panel for each item so admin can see all data without going into edit-mode
 - Hide username column
-- Create user panel only has three fields

 Medium